Miligram (band)

 Miligram is a Serbian pop band.
-The band is named after the founder and member Aleksandar Milić.
-Miligram's latest album Magnetic was released on 12 December 2015.
+The band is named after the founder and member Aleksandar Milić Mili.

-They have their record label, Miligram Music.

 Tours

 In order to promote their third album Ludi petak, Miligram embarked on a tour with the first concert being held in the Mejdan arena in Tuzla, Bosnia and Herzegovina on 12 April 2014.
 They held a concert in Belgrade's Kombank Arena on 29 November 2014.

 Alen Ademović, frontman of the band, initially gained acclaim as a member of Goran Bregović's Weddings and Funerals Orchestra.
 He plays 12 musical instruments.